HL7/davinci-crd/input/pagecontent/cards.md

 {% fragment Binary/CRDServiceResponse JSON BASE:cards.where(source.topic.where(code='clinical-reminder').exists()) %}

-<p class="new-content">A profile defining the expectations of an Instructions response can be found <a href="StructureDefinition-CRDHooksResponse-instructions.html">here</a>.</p>
+<p class="new-content" markdown="1">A profile defining the expectations of an Instructions response can be found [here](StructureDefinition-CRDHooksResponse-instructions.html).</p>

 ### Coverage Information Response Type
-This response type uses a <a href="{{site.data.fhir.ver.cdshooks}}/index.html#system-action">systemAction</a> to automatically update the order or other resource in the CRD client with an extension that conveys information related to the coverage of the order.
+This response type uses a [systemAction]({{site.data.fhir.ver.cdshooks}}/index.html#system-action) to automatically update the order or other resource in the CRD client with an extension that conveys information related to the coverage of the order.
 As discussed on the [home page](index.html#cmsdiscretion), the functionality of this response type has been enhanced to allow directly returning a prior authorization number as part of a CRD response.
 Regardless of the content, this response type **SHALL NOT** use a card.

 Support expectations for this hook by CDS services are as follows: